yeebenja/Math-Helper-App/README.md

 # Math Helper App

-Built within a group of 3 students
+Using MIT App Inventor, created a basic application of a calculator with many helper functions aimed to help students in high school algebra.

 Need to link Krish Chiwane's and Nick Burcroff's github.